lukso-network/docs/docs/standards/universal-profile/08-lsp10-received-vaults.md

 ### `LSP10VaultsMap`

-This key represents a map key holding:
+This key represents a map key holding both:

-- the index in the [`LSP10Vaults[]`](#lsp10vaults-) Array where the received vaults addresses are stored.
+- the index in the [`LSP10Vaults[]`](#lsp10vaults-) array where the received vaults addresses are stored, and
-- an [ERC165 interface ID](https://eips.ethereum.org/EIPS/eip-165) to easily identify the standard used by each vault smart contract (without the need to query the assets contracts directly).
+- an [ERC165 interface ID](https://eips.ethereum.org/EIPS/eip-165) to quickly identify the standard used by each vault's smart contract (without the need to query the assets contracts directly).

-The key `LSP10VaultsMap` also helps to prevent adding duplications to the Array, when automatically added via smart contract (_e.g.:_ a [LSP1-UniversalReceiverDelegate](./02-lsp1-universal-receiver-delegate.md)).
+The `LSP10VaultsMap` key also helps prevent adding duplications to the array when automatically added via smart contract (_e.g.,_ an [LSP1-UniversalReceiverDelegate](./03-lsp1-universal-receiver-delegate.md)).

 ```json
 {